MiniStaX/Xavlo-OS/README.md

 ====================================================
-Currently Not Working, Will Release First Version Once Made Bootable.
+Currently Not Working, Will Create First Release Once Made Bootable.
 ====================================================